 In October of 2009, the medical world awoke to the news that the 2009 Nobel Prize in Medicine had been awarded jointly to Elizabeth H. Blackburn, Carol W. Greider and Jack W. Szostak for the discovery of “how chromosomes are protected by telomeres and the enzyme telomerase.”

 That this trio was being recognized for one of the most important genetic discoveries of the past half century was hardly a shock.
 Instead, what was surprising was the fact that it took the Nobel Committee so long to come to that conclusion.

-It was back in 1982, nearly thirty five years ago, when Blackburn and Szostak first presented their findings that telomeres, the DNA “caps” on the end of chromosomes, protect cells when they divide.
+It was back in 1982, over thirty five years ago, when Blackburn and Szostak first presented their findings that telomeres, the DNA “caps” on the end of chromosomes, protect cells when they divide.
 And it was back in 1984 that Greider and Blackburn identified telomerase, the enzyme that makes telomere DNA.

 What are telomeres and why are they important?

 Telomeres are repetitive DNA sequences at the ends of all chromosomes.
 They protect and separate one chromosome from another in the DNA sequence.
 Blackburn says telomeres effectively “cap” the end of a chromosome in a manner similar to the way the plastic on the ends of our shoelaces “caps” and protects the shoelaces from unraveling.